moja-global/About_moja_global/Contributing/How-to-Contribute-Review-Science-Design.md

 2. Review **Science Design**:

-    -   Open the PDF file you plan to review.r
+    -   Open the PDF file you plan to review.
     -   Changes or suggestions are not possible.
     -   If you find an inaccuracy or want to propose an improvement, check whether your change has already been made in the Markdown file with the higher version number.
     -   If the change has not been made yet, continue with the contribution to a **Science Design** below.